anna-neufeld/datathin/README.md

 Where can I learn more?
 -----

-For how, you can check our our [introductory tutorial](), which gives extremely basic examples of how to use our package.
+For now, you can check our our [introductory tutorial](articles/introduction_tutorial.html), which gives basic examples of how to apply data thinning under a variety of distributional assumptions.
+You can also check out our [unsupervised learning tutorial](articles/unsupervised_tutorial.html), which shows how data thinning can be applied to estimate the number of clusters in normally distributed data.

 More tutorials for this package are coming soon!
 We will provide examples of how to use ``datathin`` for tasks such as model evaluation and inference after model selection under a variety of distributional assumptions.

-We will also soon post a link to our preprint where you can learn more!
+To learn more, check out our preprint [(link to preprint coming soon)](...).

 To reproduce the figures from our preprint, please see the following repository: [https://github.com/anna-neufeld/datathin_paper](https://github.com/anna-neufeld/datathin_paper).